BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_08/ch_8_exercises.md

 </tr>
 </table>

-**3. Find a website, or just imagine a website, where users are able to make reservations at restaurants.
+### 3. Find a website, or just imagine a website, where users are able to make reservations at restaurants.
 Should such a website be implemented with client-side technology or server-side technology?
-Provide at least two reasons that justify your answer.**
+Provide at least two reasons that justify your answer.

-**My answer:** I believe that a website, where users make reservations at restaurants, should be implemented with server-side technology and the data of the reservations should be stored on the server.
+I believe that a website, where users make reservations at restaurants, should be implemented with server-side technology and the data of the reservations should be stored on the server.
 Firstly, because the restaurant staff should be able to access the data and see, who made reservations.
 Secondly, the data of the available free tables should be accessible for visitors of the website.

-**4. Implement a button that, when clicked, reassigns the form’s controls to their original values.
+### 4. Implement a button that, when clicked, reassigns the form’s controls to their original values.
 The button should be labeled “Start over.”
 Your solution should not use an event handler.
-Just show the input element, nothing else.**
+Just show the input element, nothing else.

-**My answer:**
 ```html
 <input type="reset" value="Start over">
 ```

-**5. The following code is syntactically correct and would work if combined with the usual HTML structural elements, but it has many style mistakes, a few output display mistakes, and a maintainability mistake.
-Provide an improved function definition with none of those mistakes.**
+### 5. The following code is syntactically correct and would work if combined with the usual HTML structural elements, but it has many style mistakes, a few output display mistakes, and a maintainability mistake.
+Provide an improved function definition with none of those mistakes.

 ```html
 <script>
 function displaymessage (name,month,day,year){